JonasMoss/univariateML/vignettes/overview.md

 ## Log-likelihood:  -613.1144
 ```

-# Quantile-quantile Plots
+## Quantile-quantile Plots
-Now we will investigate how the two models differ with a quantile-quantile plots, or Q-Q plots for short.
+Now we will investigate how the two models differ with [https://en.wikipedia.org/wiki/Q%E2%80%93Q_plot](quantile-quantile plots), or Q-Q plots for short.

 ```r